Power diagrams and Morse Theory: From Morse poset to a discrete vector field

 Suppose that we have a closed $V$-path.
-Inside one $\Up(\alpha)$ there is no such closed $V$-path, so at some simplex the $V$-path should jump from one $\Up(\gamma_1)$ to another $\Up(\gamma_2)$, as in figure \ref{fig:jump}.
+Inside one $\Up(\alpha)$ there is no such closed $V$-path, so at some cell the $V$-path should jump from one $\Up(\gamma_1)$ to another $\Up(\gamma_2)$, as in figure \ref{fig:jump}.

 \begin{lemma} Suppose that we have a $V$-path that jumps from $\Up(\gamma_1)$ to $\Up(\gamma_2)$ as in equation \eqref{eq:3}.